About Encaustic: History & Process

 Encaustic is a Greek word meaning “to heat or burn in” (enkaustikos).
 Heat is used throughout the process, from melting the beeswax medium to fusing the layers of wax.
 Encaustic medium consists of natural beeswax and damar resin (crystallized tree sap).
 The medium can be used alone for its transparency or used pigmented.

 I begin with a wood panel.
 I then create a background using milk paint, pastels, or if I collage with photos or an image, I glue a variety of vintage paper ephemera to the surface using archival book binder’s glue.
 I then begin applying layers of hot wax with a brush or with a gentle pour.
 Each layer is then reheated with a torch or heat gun to fuse it to the previous layer.
 Depending on the piece will determine the amount of was I layer.
 Typically, I apply anywhere from 3-10 layers of wax to the final piece.
 Any drawings are of my originals and drawn with archival ink.
+When working with texture, abstract landscapes, or waterscapes, I often use the technique of burning shellac and building sculptural surfaces with wax shavings and build-up.

 I then like to use a mixed bag of materials, from 23k gold leaf, rust, glass, wire, and reflective dust – and I continue to experiment, so who knows what will be found in my encaustics next.
 The panel sides are typically stained, painted, or finished with the ancient Japanese architectural technique Shou Sugi Ban – which is the burning or charring of wood that helps naturally preserve wood for decades.